joongi007/uainsight/README.md

-# useragent-parser
+# uainsight

-useragent-parser is a Python package for parsing and analyzing User-Agent strings.
+uainsight is a Python package for parsing and analyzing User-Agent strings.
 It provides easy integration with FastAPI, Django, and Flask.

 ## Features